-In simple words, with certification, we ensure that if an input to the smoothed predictor is perturbed within a radius $R$, the smoothed output remains within a certified bound.
-The sigma parameter, being a hyperparameter, is not tied to $R$ and can be adjusted according to the specific needs of different applications.
-In the extreme case of $\sigma=0$, the output aligns closely with the original predictor, yielding wide bounds.
-As sigma increases, the influence of randomness becomes more pronounced, causing the certified bounds to tighten, albeit with more smoothed / less accurate predictions.
-In the utmost scenario of $\sigma=\infty$, the smoothed predictor consistently predicts the same values, achieving the tightest possible bounds.
-The impact of this choice will be demonstrated in the experiments section.
+Similar to the mean smoothing, we refer to the lower and upper certified bounds as LB and UB, respectively. \begin{mdframed} In simple words, with certification, we ensure that if an input to the smoothed predictor is perturbed within a radius $R$, the output remains within a certified range. \end{mdframed} Note that, while $R$ is a parameter determined by the application's requirements, $\sigma$ serves as a hyperparameter.
+As we will see later, $\sigma$ can be adjusted to balance between performance and the tightness of bounds.
+For instance, when $\sigma=0$, the output aligns closely with the original predictor, and it yields trivial bounds $l\leq \tilde{f} \leq u$.
+As $\sigma$ increases, the influence of the perturbation becomes more pronounced, causing the certified bounds to tighten, albeit with more smoothed/less accurate predictions.
+We will analyze the effect of $\sigma$ in \Cref{sec:exp}.